sajeanpage/data_analytics_portfolio/README.md

 # Data Analytics
 ## SQL Sample
-### I used mock data in Excel about crowd funding, and I was able to work to some conclusions about crowd funding campaigns.
-I leveraged conditional formatting, formula calculations, pivot charts, and pivot tables.
+### I used mock table data from an old employee database, and I was able to work to some conclusions about the fidelity of the data.
+I imported the data into a PostgrSQL database schema and was able to enforce normalization through table keys and relationships.
+With the database intact I performed needed queries of the data.  , formula calculations, pivot charts, and pivot tables.
 I calculated means, variances, and standard deviations, in the data analysis and was able to come to some conclusions.
 ![erd.gif](SQL/erd.gif)
 ![query.gif](SQL/query.gif)
 ## Excel Sample